The Dean of Students Office is the primary resource for non-academic student needs.

 The Dean of Students Office is a key source of support for students who are going through a difficult time either personally or academically.
 Selected members of the office receive reports about students of concern from parents, faculty, staff, and their peers.
 These professionals respond directly to the student with support and guidance as appropriate through efforts coordinated by the Student Success Team.
 In all of their practices, the Student Success Team strives to balance the rights of individual students with the need to maintain a safe campus community.

 At times, students may encounter unwelcome sexual advances that could take the form of sexual harassment.
 The Dean of Students Office administrators provide support for students who are survivors of such sensitive incidents.
 The office encourages students who have been assaulted to care for their personal health and safety first and foremost.
-When these needs have been attended to, students have the option of seeking support from resources such as a Dean of Students Office administrator, Emmons Health Center counselor, Office of Religious and Spiritual Life staff member, or another trusted source.
+When these needs have been attended to, students have the option of seeking support from resources such as a Dean of Students Office administrator, Emmons Student Wellness Center counselor, Office of Religious and Spiritual Life staff member, or another trusted source.
 Please see the Project Safe website and sexual misconduct policy for more information about self-care, reporting options, and more.

 For students who need academic support, the Dean of Students Office staff members are available to discuss academic techniques such as time management or study skills.
 The office also provides guidance to students who are on academic probation by meeting with an administrator, who helps them to develop an academic success plan and connect to appropriate resources.